Catsys/q-server/README.md

 `php q-server.php worker`

 ### Put command in queue
-`php q-server.php put --cmd='cd path/to/project/ && php command.php' --comment='run my command'`
+`php q-server.php put --cmd='cd path/to/project/ && php command.php' --comment='run my command'`.
+It return unique job process ID.
+Soon it will be possible to control the process by this id.
+But right now it only talks about successfully placing the job in the queue

 ## Commands